• About Us

 KDDI’s EZ Channel at CEATEC

-CEATEC, otherwise known as 'Disneyland for mobi-keeners,' is possibly planet Earth's most intense concentration of mobile goodies.
-KDDI's "EZ Channel" system, launched together with flat-rate data billing and the high-speed 1X EV-DO "WIN" 3G network in late 2003, is one of the few content services optimised for the network's 2.4-Mbps nominal speed.
-WWJ went to CEATEC to grab the details on EZ Channel, which includes a unique over
+KDDI's EZ Channel at CEATECCEATEC, otherwise known as ‘Disneyland for mobi-keeners,’ is possibly planet Earth’s most intense concentration of mobile goodies.
+KDDI’s “EZ Channel” system, launched together with flat-rate data billing and the high-speed 1X EV-DO “WIN” 3G network in late 2003, is one of the few content services optimised for the network’s 2.4-Mbps nominal speed.
+WWJ went to CEATEC to grab the details on EZ Channel, which includes a unique overnight download feature that makes use of the quietest time of the day to deliver up to 3 megabytes of video programming to subscribers’ handsets while the network snoozes.

 Vodafone Flips for Felica in 3G Fall/Winter Lineup